 Please note, as the bar remains open throughout a show at the Lemon Tree Lounge pre-orders are not available.
 There are also no pre-orders for a Lemon Tree Studio show.

 Running times vary greatly between shows and venues.
 If you have any questions please contact Box Office on 01224 641122 for further information.
+We also endeavour to add running times to the individual show information listings on our website as soon as they are confirmed.

 Unfortunately we do not offer booster seats for children at any of our venues.
 If you have small children, it is advised that you purchase seats in some of our tiered sections to avoid any sight-line issues.